Kenya lifts lesbian film ban for a week

 Video

-A Kenyan judge has temporarily lifted a ban on a film about a lesbian relationship - for a week, so the movie can be submitted for the Oscars.
+A Kenyan judge has overturned a ban on a film about a lesbian relationship - for a week.
+This is so it can be submitted for the Oscars.

-Kenya's film classification board imposed the ban on Rafiki in April for "promoting lesbianism".

-Homosexuality is illegal in Kenya - a legacy of British colonial-era rule in the country.

 -